SantiM01/Senior-Project/new_model_comparison.md

 ## Game by game touchdowns non autoregressive
 ### Passing touchdowns
 ![pass_td_scatter_mae_non](https://github.com/user-attachments/assets/2634bf5b-811d-4d86-96fc-c29a16604889)
+This scatter plot shows the quarterback's Mean Absolute Error distribution.
+In this case, Random Forest shows a tighter cluster for low errors while Linear Regression has larger outliers.

 ![pass_td_box_mae_non](https://github.com/user-attachments/assets/9f816f87-b20b-46a4-a838-650a42c45414)
+This box plot compares the Mean Absolute Error Distrubutions for each of the models.
+Once again, the Random Forest model maintains low errors while Linear Regression and Dummy Models show more frequent errors.

 ![pass_td_hist_mae_dummy_non](https://github.com/user-attachments/assets/a83755c8-b9ec-4ace-b28b-6fd228e849f1)
+This histogram shows the Dummy Models MAE distribution clusters.
+The results stay consistent between 0 and 2, but still remains wider than Random Forest.

 ![pass_td_hist_mae_linear_non](https://github.com/user-attachments/assets/f32b6e2c-fd0d-4c75-9b7c-b80915d9b8ea)
+This histograms shows MAE distributions for Linear Regression.
+Errors seem to remain low.
+However, there is a tail that stretches right which may indicate that there are the occasional poor predictions when compared to the other models.

 ![pass_td_hist_mae_rand_for_non](https://github.com/user-attachments/assets/e321d72a-b0ec-46b8-99dc-417ba8f25139)
+In this Histogram, predictions for Random Forest are tightly packed which would mean that there are almost no major outliers, supporting it's consistent and acurate predictions.

 ![pass_td_combined_hist_mae_non](https://github.com/user-attachments/assets/6c493982-c0d4-4816-b084-27d0eb22322b)
+This combined histogram compares each of the models side by side to show all error distributions.
+Random Forest maintained an overall low error distribution, surpassing both the linear regression and dummy models.

 ### Rushing touchdowns
 ![rush_td_scatter_mae_non](https://github.com/user-attachments/assets/9b33bb01-2c1f-4d7b-8a51-02bd2c8edb67)